thoun/mow/README.md

-show on table : TOP points on hand, 6 black cows flag, effect of 10th farmer pick player : can he pick himself ? and so play another card change log colors in 2 players, can player select row to remove ? or remove all ? with farmer 5 should we include special 7 and 9 ? with farmer 7 should we block if card has no effect ? with farmer 7 swap : what if some players have same lowest score ?
+show on table : TOP points on hand, 6 black cows flag, effect of 10th farmer pick player : can he pick himself ? and so play another card change log colors should we include acrobatic 7 and 9 with farmer "remove 7,8,9" can farmer "remove 7,8,9" be played if card has no effect ? swap : what if some players have same lowest score ?
-TODO 2p mode & select player : remove player selection TODO 2p mode : set disabled cards only on playCard state
+TODO 2p mode : set disabled cards only on playCard state